St Clements Wells in Wallyford

 What's in an EPC?

-EPCs can look different depending on when and where they were issued, but they generally contain the same key information divided into these main sections:
+EPCs can look different depending on when and where they were issued, but they generally contain the same key information.

 Energy efficiency rating

-This section shows a property's energy efficiency rating on a scale from A to G. The higher the rating (with A being the best), the more energy-efficient the home is.
+This section shows a property's energy efficiency rating on a scale from A (highest) to G (lowest).
+The higher the rating, the more energy efficient the home is.

 Energy performance summary

-Here, you'll see a breakdown of how energy-efficient different parts of a property are – including walls, windows and the main heating system.
-Each feature is given a simple rating, ranging from very poor to very good, so you can see what's working well and where there may be opportunities to improve.
+Here, you'll see a breakdown of how energy efficient different parts of a property are.
+This includes walls, windows and the main heating system.
+Each feature is given a simple rating, ranging from very good to very poor, so you can see what's working well and where there may be opportunities to improve.

 The recommendations section is particularly important because it includes tailored suggestions to help you save energy.
 These might involve upgrading insulation, fitting low-energy lighting or replacing your boiler.
-Each recommendation comes with estimated costs and the potential annual savings you could make.
+Each recommendation includes estimated costs and the potential annual savings.

 Environmental impact